finos/legend-sdlc/README.md

 See [GitLab's documentation](https://docs.gitlab.com/ee/api/oauth2.html) for more details.
 Information about the GitLab instance and your application will need to be included in the configuration file.

-Once you have your configuration file, you can start the server is with a command such as this:
+Once you have your configuration file, you can run the server with Java 8 or later.
+You can use a command such as this to start the server:

 ```
 java -cp legend-sdlc-server-shaded.jar org.finos.legend.sdlc.server.LegendSDLCServer server $CONFIG_DIR/config.yaml